stagestop/stagestop.github.io/FRONTEND_AUDIT.md

 ### F014 — Google Maps JS API and `js/map.js`

+Status: Removed in `T003F`.

 Files:

-- `_layouts/default.html`
-- `js/map.js`
-- `_includes/java.html`
+- `_includes/location-map.html`
-- `_data/global.yml`
+- `_data/locations.yml`
-- section/page map containers
+- section/page iframe map embeds

 Current usage:

-Loaded globally with a hardcoded key in `_layouts/default.html`; `js/map.js` initializes `mapAtwater` and `mapMariposa`.
+Location maps render as Google Maps iframe embeds from `_data/locations.yml`.
+Existing external address links remain available for directions.

-Classification: Replace in `T003F`.
+Classification: Keep.

 Recommendation:

-`T003B` chose Google Maps iframe embeds plus existing external address links.
-Replace the global Maps JS API load and `js/map.js` with location-data-driven iframes, then remove unused map-key/config/include artifacts.
+Do not reintroduce the Maps JS API unless a future feature requires it.
+If that happens, use one restricted key from one config source.

 Risk: Medium.